-- (i) 30 new dwellings with pedestrian and cycle access off Greenfield Drive (Harvesters' Way and/or Farmfield Road) and vehicle access from Newbarn Road; and - (ii) A minimum of 1ha of public open space. - (iii) The emerging Neighbourhood Plan is intended to shape the character of the development.
+- (i) 30 new dwellings with pedestrian and cycle access off Greenfield Drive (Harvesters' Way and/or Farmfield Road) and vehicle access from Newbarn Road; and - (ii) A minimum of 1ha of public open space. adjacent to existing public open space. - (iii) The emerging Neighbourhood Plan is intended to shape the character of the development.